 - 1. Create an environment handle as normal. - 2.
-Configure your environment handle as needed (e.g. set the error file and error prefix values, if desired). - Use the Replication Manager replication classes and methods to configure the Replication Manager.
+Configure your environment handle as needed (e.g. set the error file and error prefix values, if desired). - 3.
+Use the Replication Manager replication classes and methods to configure the Replication Manager.
 Using these classes and methods causes DB to know that you are using the Replication Manager. - Configuring the Replication Manager entails setting the replication environment's priority, setting the TCP/IP address that this replication environment will use for incoming replication messages, identifying TCP/IP addresses of other replication environments, setting the number of replication environments in the replication group, and so forth.
 These actions are discussed throughout the remainder of this chapter. - 4.
 Open your environment handle.
-When you do this, be sure to specify DB\INIT\REP and DB\THREAD to your open flags.
-(This is in addition to the flags that you normally use for a single-threaded transactional application).
-The first of these causes replication to be initialized for the application.
-The second causes your environment handle to be free-threaded (thread safe).
-Both flags are required for Replication Manager usage. - 5.
-Start replication by calling DbEnv::repmgr start(). - 6.
+When you do this, be sure to specify EnvironmentConfig.setInitializeReplication() when you configure your environment handle.
+This is in addition to the configuration that you would normally use for a transactional application.
+This causes replication to be initialized for the application. - Start replication by calling Environment.replicationManagerStart(). - 6.
 Open your databases as needed.
 Masters must open their databases for read and write activity.
 Replicas can open their databases for read-only activity, but doing so means they must re-open the databases if the replica ever becomes a master.
 Either way, replicas should never attempt to write to the database(s) directly.